Congratulations on your pregnancy!

 I like to think of exercising during pregnancy as preparing for the longest marathon of your life.

-Staying active and specifically focusing on strengthening your core muscles and doing kegels can definitely help you prepare for the big day.
+Staying active and specifically focusing on strengthening your core and pelvic floor muscles can definitely help you prepare for the big day.

 If you are looking for more information on what to expect during labor, this is a phenomenal course that can help you be more prepared.

 I took it during my third pregnancy and only wish I had this information during my first two!